2024 Baniachong police station attack

-The 2024 Baniachong police station attack was a vigilanty attack on the Baniachong Police Station in Habiganj District of Sylhet, Bangladesh.
+The 2024 Baniachong police station attack was a vigilante attack on the Baniachong Police Station in Habiganj District of Sylhet, Bangladesh.
 The attack occurred on 5 August, the last day of the nationwide mass uprising.

 The violence culminated in the lynching of Sub-Inspector Santosh Chowdhury, who was reportedly handed over to protesters by the Bangladesh Army after failed negotiations with the mob.

 Background

-Baniachong Upazila became a center of unrest amid widespread protests against the Sheikh Hasina led Awami League government in July–August 2024.
+Baniachong Upazila became a center of unrest amid widespread protests against the Sheikh Hasina-led Awami League government in July–August 2024.
 On 5 August, students of the Anti-discrimination Student Movement started marching towards the police station from Bara Bazar.
 They clashed with the police forces after they tried to stop the March.
 In the clash, six people were killed in police firing.
 The deaths inflamed tensions, prompting thousands of villagers to march on the police station.

 The attack occurred during a period of civil unrest and political turmoil in Bangladesh.
-A non-cooperation movement was underway against the Sheikh Hasina led Awami League government, resulting in widespread confrontations between law enforcement and protesters nationwide.
+A non-cooperation movement was underway against the Sheikh Hasina-led Awami League government, resulting in widespread confrontations between law enforcement and protesters nationwide.
 Reports indicated that 26 police stations were targeted in coordinated assaults.
 The attack on Enayetpur police station was part of a broader wave of assaults on law enforcement.
 The police headquarters reported that other police stations targeted included: Jatrabari Police Station and Khilgaon Police Station in Dhaka Metropolitan Police jurisdiction, Gorai Highway Police Station in Tangail, Sherpur Police Station in Bogra, Joypurhat Sadar Police Station in Joypurhat, Eliotganj Highway Police Station in Comilla, Ashuganj Police Station in Brahmanbaria, Shahjadpur Police Station in Sirajganj.
 Additionally, the offices of the superintendents of police in Narayanganj, Bogra, Pabna, and Sirajganj were also attacked.

 Attack

 Following the shooting, protesters surrounded the Baniachong Police Station, trapping more than 50 officers inside.
-Attempts to control the crowd failed, and protestors looted weapons and set parts of the station ablaze.
+Attempts to control the crowd failed, and protesters looted weapons and set parts of the station ablaze.
 Smoke and fire engulfed the building, where the officers had taken refuge on the upper floors.
 Palash Ranjan Dey, Baniachong-Ajmeriganj Additional Police Superintendent, "Agitators suddenly set the station on fire.
 The incident will be explained in detail later,".

 According to survivors, the police expected to be rescued by the army, which arrived later in the day.
 However, amid ongoing negotiations and rising public anger, Sub-Inspector Santosh Chowdhury was reportedly singled out by the crowd.
 Eyewitnesses claim he was identified due to his alleged role in the shooting and prior incidents of abuse.
 He was forcibly taken by protesters, beaten to death within the police compound, and his body was later found hanging from a tree near the station.